Closed-lid mode safety guide for MacBook workloads

 First: hard flat surface with airflow.
 A desk, a table, a laptop stand.
 Not a bed, not a couch, not a closed backpack.
 The vents on the bottom and sides need somewhere to exhale into.
 Soft furniture and fabric insulate; they hold heat against the chassis rather than letting it dissipate.

 Second: never in a bag while running.
 A bag is an insulated enclosure.
-A running workload inside one will build heat with nowhere to go, and no thermal governor catches that fast enough to matter once it starts.
-If you have to move, stop the job first and let the Mac sleep.
-Resume when it is back on a surface.
-More on the bag scenario in the dedicated heat-trap article.
+A running workload inside one will build heat with nowhere to go, and no thermal guardrail catches that fast enough to matter once it starts.
+If you have to move, stop the job first and let the Mac sleep, then resume when it's back on a surface.
+More on why a running Mac inside a bag is uniquely risky in the FAQ below.

-What LidRun monitors and what it cannot do
+What LidRun monitors — and what it honestly cannot do

-What it cannot do: move air.
-No software can change the physics of a sealed surface.
-LidRun reads the sensors the hardware exposes and acts on the numbers.
-It cannot sense that the vent is half-blocked by a cable, that the room is 35 degrees, or that the Mac is sitting on a foam pad.
-The safety governor is a careful second pair of eyes on the numbers, not permission to skip the physical setup.
+What none of that changes: airflow.
+No software moves air.
+LidRun reads the sensors the hardware exposes and acts on the numbers; it cannot sense that a vent is half-blocked by a cable, that the room is 35°C, or that the Mac is sitting on a foam pad.
+The guardrails are a careful second pair of eyes on the numbers, not permission to skip the physical setup covered above.

 When closed-lid mode is the wrong choice

-If you need to put the Mac in a bag while a job is running: stop the job.
-There is no safe version of a running MacBook in a closed backpack, warm car, or tight sleeve.
-The combination of a blocked vent, an insulated enclosure, and an active workload is the scenario that causes real damage.
-LidRun's thermal governor helps reduce risk on a desk; it does not make bag use safe.
+If you need to put the Mac in a bag while a job is running: stop the job first.
+There's no safe version of a running MacBook in a closed backpack, warm car, or tight sleeve — a blocked vent, an insulated enclosure, and an active workload is the combination that causes real damage.
+There's a second, easy-to-miss risk in the same scenario: a cold Mac brought in from outside and immediately sealed into a warm, humid bag can develop condensation on internal components as it warms up, workload or not.
+Give it a few minutes at room temperature before it goes in a bag, running or idle.

 If the Mac is already running hot before you close the lid: wait.
-Let the chassis cool, check what is consuming resources, and start the closed-lid session from a calm thermal state.
-Starting a long run with thermal pressure already elevated means the governor will likely step in early, and you will not have gotten far anyway.
+Let the chassis cool, check what's consuming resources, and start the closed-lid session from a calm thermal state.
+Starting a long run with thermal pressure already elevated means the guardrail will likely step in early, and you won't have gotten far anyway.

 LidRun keeps your work running with the lid closed, with battery and thermal safety built in.